Samukawa: Climate

-Samukawa has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Samukawa has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Samukawa is 15.2 °C. The average annual rainfall is 1872 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.6 °C, and lowest in January, at around 5.2 °C.

 Demographics

-Per Japanese census data, the population of Samukawa has grown steadily over the past 50 years.
+Per Japanese census data, the population of Samukawa has recently plateaued after a long period of growth.

 History

 The village of Samukawa was founded in 1889 with the establishment of the modern municipalities system.
 It was linked with Chigasaki Station by the Sagami Line in 1921.
 A spur line extending from Samukawa to the west led to development of housing and industry, increasing the population of Samukawa such that by 1940 it was granted town status.
 The Sagami Naval Arsenal of the Imperial Japanese Navy was located in Samukawa until the end of World War II.
 In 2002, a large quantity of mustard gas was found buried under its former site.